JamesLinus/free-server/README.md

 ## Installation

-* You need to obtain a HTTPS SSL Certificate before you install SPDY server.
+* You need to obtain a HTTPS SSL Certificate before you install HTTP2/SPDY server.
 Get one for free from [StartSSL](https://www.startssl.com/?app=12).
 * Note that you can't use self-signed SSL cert.
-It must be issued by third-party authorities thanks to Chrome SPDY SSL validation.
+It must be issued by third-party authorities thanks to Chrome HTTP2/SPDY SSL validation.

 ```bash
 rm -f install-shadowsocks-spdy-ipsec.sh